- History of GAP

 - Education and Resources

 - Contact Us

 This site respects your privacy.
 GAP will not record your IP address or browser information.
 A detailed privacy statement can be found here.

 Getulio P. Carvalho Fellowship

 In 2014, GAP established the Getulio P. Carvalho Fellowship to fund a defined research project focused on whistleblowing and international issues.
 Dr. Carvalho, a board member at GAP since 2013, has a distinguished record of academic research, writing and public service on inter-American affairs.
 He endowed the fellowship to support the international program at GAP, which protects and defends whistleblowers in intergovernmental organizations and multinational corporations.

-This year, GAP awarded the fellowship to Dr. Susan Ariel Aaronsen, Research Professor of International Affairs at the Elliott School of International Affairs, George Washington University.
+In 2015, GAP awarded the fellowship to Dr. Susan Ariel Aaronsen, Research Professor of International Affairs at the Elliott School of International Affairs, George Washington University.
 Dr. Aaronsen is working with GAP and selected clients to examine the role played by whistleblowers in protecting human rights.
-She is constructing case studies focused on the experiences of three GAP clients who made disclosures of wrongdoing that had serious effects on the human rights of the citizens of Haiti, India and Darfur.
-The paper is forthcoming on the fall/winter of this year.
+She is constructing case studies focused on the experiences of two GAP clients who made disclosures of wrongdoing that had serious effects on the human rights of the citizens of the Central African Republic and Darfur.
+The study is forthcoming.

 Recent highlights of International Program Area:

 - GAP prompted the United Nations (UN) and the four largest multilateral development banks (MDBs) to adopt whistleblower protection policies.

 - The US Institute of Peace sponsored GAP to train staff from over two dozen UN organizations and to conduct an evaluation of the grievance process in UN peacekeeping missions.